What am I doing up?

 Take an educated guess and place the mouse cursor someplace on the desktop where you are not hovered over any icons or the toolbar.

-4. On your keyboard, press the RIGHT ARROW key four times.
+key four times. - On your keyboard, press the RIGHT ARROW

 The Monitor Setting dialog box will begin a countdown, "Reverting in n seconds".